Canagliflozin, Dapagliflozin, Empagliflozin, Ertugliflozin

 Ensure emergency treatment of hypoglycaemia is prescribed i.e. Glucogel® and 20% dextrose.
 Rapid acting insulin should also be prescribed1, 2.

-DO NOT restart until eating and drinking normally, any volume depletion has been corrected and VRIII (where applicable) has been stopped1 (see Further Information).
+DO NOT restart until eating and drinking normally, any volume depletion has been corrected, VRIII (where applicable) has been stopped, ketone levels are normal and patient is medically stable1, 2 (see Further Information).
+Once restarted check ketones (preferably blood not urine) daily whilst an inpatient, even if CBG is normal1..

 Interaction(s) with Common Anaesthetic Agents